-- The Company has introduced an officer stock ownership plan to link compensation more closely to shareholders' value.
+- 1. The Company has introduced an officer stock ownership plan to link compensation more closely to shareholders' value.
 A portion of the base compensation is discretionally allotted for the acquisition of the Company's shares.
 Epson has established the criteria for shareholding by its officers based on internal regulations defined by the Board of Directors to demonstrate its commitment to and responsibilities for business operations to all shareholders. - 2.
-The amount above includes bonuses to be paid to Directors in the amount of 64 million yen (amount to be paid to three Directors excluding Chairman and Director without the right of representation, Outside Directors, and Directors who are Audit & Supervisory Committee members), as resolved at the Ordinary General Meeting of Shareholders held on June 28, 2022. - 3.
-The Company introduced a performance-linked stock compensation plan (stock compensation) by employing a framework referred to as the officer compensation BIP trust, for the purpose of showing its commitment to promoting sustainable growth and increasing its medium- to long-term corporate value, in addition to strengthening the sense of sharing common interests with its shareholders.
-The stock compensation stated above represents the amount recorded based on Japanese Generally Accepted Accounting Principles (JGAAP) concerning the stock delivery points granted in the current fiscal year.
-The officer compensation BIP trust will no longer make additional contributions, and we plan to terminate the plan as soon as we complete issuing ordinary shares of the Company corresponding to the points awarded and delivering cash equivalent to the amounts obtained through converting such shares into cash. - 4.
-The number of individuals above includes two Directors who are not Audit & Supervisory Committee members and one Director who is an Audit & Supervisory Committee member who retired at the conclusion of the Ordinary General Meeting of Shareholders held on June 25, 2021, and one Director is not an Audit & Supervisory Committee member who retired on January 31, 2022. - 5.
+The amount above includes bonuses to be paid to Directors in the amount of 110 million yen (amount to be paid to three Directors excluding Chairman and Director without the right of representation, Outside Directors, and Directors who are Audit & Supervisory Committee members), as resolved at the Ordinary General Meeting of Shareholders held on June 27, 2023. - 3.
+The above stock compensation with transfer restrictions represents the amount recorded as an expense in the fiscal year under review under Japanese Generally Accepted Accounting Principles (JGAAP). - 4.
 Stock options are not granted.